offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * each state transition.
  * each symbol emission in each hidden state.

-The probability of symbol emission after a state transition is Pr(source-to-destination transition) * Pr(destionation's emission).
+The probability of symbol emission after a state transition is Pr(source-to-destination transition) * Pr(destination's emission).
 The probability of a chain of such transition-emission is their individual probabilities multiplied together.

 ```{output}
 ch10_code/src/hmm/StateTransitionFollowedBySymbolEmissionChainProbability.py